-Dispatch, my lord; the duke would be at dinner:
+Dispatch, my lord [Hastings]; the duke would be at dinner:

 Make a short shrift; he longs to see your head.

-It didn't migrate across the Atlantic quickly either.
-The first citation there is from the Adams Sentinel, Gettysburg, Pennsylvania, August 1841:
+'Short shrift' didn't migrate across the Atlantic very quickly.
+The first citation that I can find from there is from the Adams Sentinel, Gettysburg, Pennsylvania, August 1841: